 Do you think you might have a cockroach problem?
-It is possible for your home to be filled with roaches and for you to not see a single roach.
+It is possible for your home to be filled with roaches and for you not to see a single roach.
 There are several reasons for this.
 Cockroaches are nocturnal insects that prefer to be active at night.
 But, even at night, they tend to stay hidden from view.
-And when you flick a light switch on, roaches have the ability to quickly hide.
+And when you flick a light switch on, roaches have the ability to hide quickly.
 They can squish their bodies and quickly squeeze into very tight spaces and gaps.
 A roach can also run across a table at full speed, go over the side, and hide underneath without slowing down.
 All of this makes it difficult to detect cockroaches when they first get into Nassau County homes.

 Why You Should Detect Cockroaches Early

 It is important to detect cockroaches early because they can present a threat to your health and damage your property.
-If you wait until you start seeing roaches, you'll give them time to adversely affect you in ways you may not even realize.
+If you wait until you start seeing roaches, you'll give them time to affect you adversely in ways you may not even realize.

 Cockroaches chew holes in food packages and contaminate the foods within.

 Cockroaches climb on dishes, silverware, cutting boards, and other surfaces, leaving behind invisible illness-causing bacteria.

 Cockroaches shed their skins in air ducts and create airborne particulates that can aggravate respiratory conditions.

 Cockroaches soil stored furniture and other items with their feces.

 Cockroaches eat cellulose and can damage clothing, books, documents, wallpaper, and more.

 Signs That You Might Have A Cockroach Infestation